regen-network/regen-ledger/specs/rfcs/000-template.md

 1. ..
 2. ..

-## History
+## Changelog

-An RFC should include a history section, listing any inspiring documents and a plaintext log of significant changes.
+An RFC should include a changelog, providing a record of any significant changes.

-## Copyright

-An RFC should include a copyright section waiving rights via [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).